 - Identify your target audience, as they are your primary decision-makers.

 - Focus on the type of relationship you’re looking to cultivate with them and think of ways to accomplish this.

 Here are some questions to ask yourself before crafting a project proposal:

 - How familiar is your audience with the proposed project scope?
 What do they know?
 (And what don’t they know?)

 - What do they want to hear?
 What would be the best way to communicate your idea so it’s easily understood?

 - Does your proposal need to provide background information and supplemental material on a particular topic?

 Potential drawbacks and pitfalls

-Citing McNamara, we’ll say that the root cause why proposals of the project get rejected within organizations comes down to these four points:
+The root causes of why project proposals get rejected within organizations comes down to these four factors:

 - The proposal is poorly defined

-- The proposal is not aligned with the goals of the organization
+- The proposal isn’t aligned with the goals of the organization

-- The proposal does not clearly and credibly define the benefits of the project
+- The proposal doesn’t clearly and credibly define the benefits of the project

-- The proposal is not effectively presented and sold
+- The proposal isn’t effectively presented and sold